hkaanturgut/Build-a-natural-language-processing-solution-with-Microsoft-Azure-AI-Foundry/README.md

 # Azure AI Natural Language Processing Solution

-A comprehensive **production-ready** end-to-end Named Entity Recognition (NER) solution that leverages Azure AI Services to extract and classify entities from invoice documents.
+A comprehensive end-to-end Named Entity Recognition (NER) solution that leverages Azure AI Services to extract and classify entities from invoice documents.
 This project demonstrates how to build, train, and deploy custom NLP models using Azure's latest AI technologies with full CI/CD automation via GitHub Actions.

 ## 📋 Table of Contents